iOS Forensic Analysis

-During iOS forensic analysis, firstly we will perform investigation on HFS blocks i.e. allocation block and logical block.
+During iOS forensic analysis, firstly we will perform an investigation on HFS blocks i.e. allocation block and logical block.

 - Logical Blocks

-The logical blocks are formatted with 512-byte block scheme.
+The logical blocks are formatted with a 512-byte block scheme.
 They are numbered from the first to the last block present on the given volume and they remain static.

 - Allocation Blocks